andywaite/unusable-podcast/readme.md

 - Run command "hugo" to build the site.
 - Commit and push
 - Check feed is valid with http://castfeedvalidator.com/ & https://validator.w3.org/feed/check.cgi?url=https%3A%2F%2Fpodcast.theunusable.com%2Fpodcast.rss

+Guide for creating a video
 - Create a video version in iMovie, fade to black 20 seconds before.
-- Upload video version to Youtube & add the end links
+- Upload video version to Youtube & add the description from the page

-Guide for creating a video
+- Add the end links